 “I’m not proud of it, it’s terrible.
 I don’t know why we’re talking about this.”

-The damaged cacti were part of a rare collection The Deputy Prime Minister was questioned over his prickly past by John Humphrys after Nick Griffin, leader of the BNP, raised the allegation on Wednesday’s programme.
+The Deputy Prime Minister was questioned over his prickly past by John Humphrys after Nick Griffin, leader of the BNP, raised the allegation on Wednesday’s programme.

 His misdemeanour was originally revealed in 2007 when Mr Clegg was speaking at a Liberal Democrat fringe meeting.

 He was 16 at the time and was visiting Munich on a trip with Westminster School.

 Mr Clegg was sent to stay at with the family of a professor, who was also a collector of rare cacti.